miguelperezenciso/NGScrashcourse/README.md

 	# You need to load the Micoplasma genome in $DIRASSEMBLY
 	java -Xmx1000m -jar $igv

-### Downloading sequences from SRA archive (https://www.ncbi.nlm.nih.gov/sra)
+### Bonus: Downloading sequences from SRA archive (https://www.ncbi.nlm.nih.gov/sra)
+This is a most useful resource for NGS data. here I show how to automtaically download NGS reads from given samples.
+You need the SRR id.
-WARNING: this can take a lot of time and resources !!!!
+**WARNING: this can take a lot of time and resources !!!!**

 	# You need faster-qdump and aspera
     	# To install aspera
    	#    - https://www.ncbi.nlm.nih.gov/books/NBK242625/
     	#    - http://downloads.asperasoft.com/connect2/

+	# Aspera is a fast connection downloader
     	ASPERA=~/.aspera

     	cd $DIRDATA
-    # Choose a read to download, should start with SRR, SRX, ERRR
+    	# Choose a read to download, should start with SRR, SRX, ERR
     	SRR=ERR4868557 # corresponds to a M genitalium sequenced with MiSeq
-    # inspect info about SRR6650027
+    	# Exercise: inspect info about SRR6650027
     	# this is the directory holding the compressed sequences
     	DIRSRR=/sra/sra-instant/reads/ByRun/sra/${SRR:0:3}/${SRR:0:6}/$SRR
     	# this downloads the sequences in $DIRDATA/SRR directory
     	$ASPERA/connect/bin/ascp -i  $ASPERA/connect/etc/asperaweb_id_dsa.openssh \
                                  -k1 -Tr -l100m anonftp@ftp-private.ncbi.nlm.nih.gov:$DIRSRR $DIRDATA
     	cd $SRR
     	# uncompress into fastq, faster-qdump can be found in https://github.com/ncbi/sra-tools
+	# this is actually the slowest step
     	fasterq-dump -e $NP --split-files $SRR.sra -O $DIRDATA/$SRR rm $SRA.sra

+	cd $DWD

+### Exercises
+ * Choose a different strain from experiment ERP004545, you need to install aspera
+ * Run fastqc, Perform alignment as described
+ * Perform multiple snp calling with about 5-10 samples together
+ * Using vcftools, do a plot of allele frequency and missingness across all SNPs

 ### Exploring...
  - Get acquainted with major sequenicng technologies: Illumina (https://en.wikipedia.org/wiki/Illumina_dye_sequencing), Oxford Nanopore (https://en.wikipedia.org/wiki/Nanopore_sequencing), PacBio(https://en.wikipedia.org/wiki/Single-molecule_real-time_sequencing)...